jaybhanushali3195/Time-Series-analysis/README.md

 # For Johnson & Johnson quarterly earnings per share
 The objectives is, to fit an AR(p) model to Quarterly earnings in dollars per Johnson & Johnson share from 1960-1980.
 #  Daily female births in California
-fit an ARIMA model into a real life dataset
+Fit an ARIMA model into a real life dataset
-<p>examine Ljung-Box Q-statistics for testing if there's an autocorrelation in a time series. </p>
+<p>Examine Ljung-Box Q-statistics for testing if there's an autocorrelation in a time series. </p>
-<p>look if there's a trend in the data </p>
+<p>Look if there's a trend in the data </p>
-<p>look if there's a difference in the variation  </p>
+<p>Look if there's a difference in the variation  </p>
-<p>look at ACF, PACF.
+<p>Look at ACF, PACF.
 Akaike Information Criterion, sum of squared errors, and also Ljung-Box Q-statistics </p>

 #  BJsales Data set.
   Performing Difference operations to bring in stationarity